- Home

 In Points Rummy, there is always a predetermined amount set to each point.
 The winner gets an amount equal to the value of all the points lost by an opponent.

 For example: If the point value is set at ₹2 per point.
 Then if the total points lost by an opponent is 90.
-The winner gets 90 x ₹2 = ₹180 as real cash winnings minus the platform fees.
+The winner gets 90 x ₹2 = ₹180 as real cash winnings minus the platform charge.

 Winnings in Pool Rummy: